Unity-Technologies/ml-agents/docs/Custom-Protos.md

-# Creating custom protobuffer messages
+# Creating custom protobuf messages

-Unity and Python communicate by sending protobuffer messages to and from each other.
-You can create custom protobuffer messages if you want to exchange structured data beyond what is included by default.
+Unity and Python communicate by sending protobuf messages to and from each other.
+You can create custom protobuf messages if you want to exchange structured data beyond what is included by default.

-Whenever you change the fields of a custom message, you must run `protobuf-definitions/make.bat` to create C# and Python files corresponding to the new message.
+Assume the ml-agents repository is checked out to a folder named $MLAGENTS_ROOT.
+Whenever you change the fields of a custom message, you must run `$MLAGENTS_ROOT/protobuf-definitions/make.bat` to create C# and Python files corresponding to the new message.
 Follow the directions in that file for guidance.
-After running it, reinstall the Python package by running `pip install ml-agents` and make sure your Unity project is using the newly-generated version of `UnitySDK`.
+After running it, reinstall the Python package by running `pip install $MLAGENTS_ROOT/ml-agents` and make sure your Unity project is using the newly-generated version of `$MLAGENTS_ROOT/UnitySDK`.

 ## Custom message types